How Long Can You Stay on Your Parents' Car Insurance?

 blueCheck icon

-You must get your own policy when you move out, when you own a car titled in your name, or when your insurer's household definition no longer applies to you.
+You're required to get your own policy when you move out, own a car titled in your name, or no longer meet your insurer's household definition.

 blueCheck icon

-College students away from home can typically stay on a parents' policy if the car is registered at the home address and the student returns during breaks.
+College students away at school can stay on a parent's policy if the car is registered at the home address.
+Before making a switch, compare both options.
+Individual coverage isn't always more expensive.

 How Long Can You Stay on your Parents Auto Insurance Policy?